 We’ve all been there before, life gets busy, the kids are always on the go and you are working more hours a week than you ever intended.
 You think to yourself how much you wish you could get away.
+You get slightly jealous over that one friend who uses a company called NetJets so that she can travel in style whenever she wants.
 We all need time away sometimes, but realistically as a busy mom, you can’t always take a full vacation.
+It would be great if we could, as a busy mom you might love the idea of going to somewhere like the Crowne Plaza Chicago West Loop hotel, but often times we just don’t have time.
 One of the things you can do to get a little time away is a staycation.
 If you don’t know what a staycation is, let me explain.

 *This a sponsored post with Kinzie Hotel

 A staycation is taking a vacation at or close to home.
 People take staycations for many reasons.
 Some people take a staycation when they want to get-away for a little while but don’t have the time to take off from work.
 Some people take staycations because they have little ones and don’t want to travel too far from home.
 Whatever your reason for taking a staycation maybe, always remember a staycation is just as important as a vacation and can make all the difference in lives of a busy family.

 [clickToTweet tweet=”Here in Chicago, a staycation has endless opportunities and places to go, but the @kinziehotel in the heart of the downtown Chicago recently took our breath away and provided us with some much-needed relaxation” quote=”Here in Chicago, a staycation has endless opportunities and places to go, but the Kinzie hotel in the heart of the downtown Chicago recently took our breath away and provided us with some much-needed relaxation”]